abhayagiri/beginning-our-day/manuscripts/lpp.md

 experiment with it and find ways to draw our hearts closer to that quality.

-# Being Comfortable is Not the End of Suffering
+# Being Comfortable Is Not the End of Suffering

 ## Luang Por Pasanno